Lednerb/bilberry-hugo-theme/README.md

 ### Responsive Design

-Bilberry theme is optimized to look good on all devices, namely desktops, tablets, and smartphones.
+Bilberry theme is optimized to look good on all devices, namely desktops, tablets and smartphones.

 ### MathJAX Markup